EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     - The Important thing to note is that a recording session can be initiated only from an EmotiBit Oscilloscope window.
     - The EmotiBit uses this connection with an Oscilloscope to generate time syncing information essential for data integrity.
 We, therefore, recommend using the EmotiBit in-network as much as possible, connected to the Oscilloscope.
     - Once the Recording has been Initiated, you will notice the `red recording` indicator led flashing on the EmotiBit.
 You are also free to move in/out of the network, close the Oscilloscope, or connect to a new Oscilloscope.
+    - **Note:** _When you initiate a recording, EmotiBit automatically names the file with the date and time, when the recording was initiated.
+For example, `2019-08-22_14-10-33-300661.csv` represents the recording session started at 2:10:33pm on 22 August 2019._
     </details>

   - <details><summary>Adding User Notes(labeling data)</summary>